1st Brigade (Australia): Post World War II

 Following the end of hostilities in August 1945, the existing structures were disbanded throughout 1945 and into 1946 and the Interim Army was raised.
 As a part of this, the 34th Brigade was raised for occupation duties in Japan.
 In 1948, with the establishment of the reformation of the Regular Army and the raising of the Australian Regiment (later known as the Royal Australian Regiment), the 34th Brigade was renamed the 1st Brigade following its return to Australia.
 During the Korean War, individual elements of the brigade were detached for combat in Korea, although they were subsequently placed under the command of other formations.

 In 1960, the Australian Army adopted the Pentropic divisional establishment.
 This saw the adoption of the five battalion division and resulted in the disbandment of the old three battalion brigade formations.
 As a result, the 1st Brigade, including its headquarters, was disbanded.
 In late 1964, however, the decision was made to end the experiment with the Pentropic establishment, partly because of the difficulties it created with allied interoperability.
 Early the following year the brigade formations were re-established, although they were designated "task forces" instead of brigades.

 In mid-1965 1 RAR, was sent to Vietnam as part of Australia's commitment to the ongoing conflict in that country.
 In early 1966, the decision to increase the Australian Army's presence in Vietnam from one infantry battalion to two was announced.
-In order to command this force, it was decided to form an Australian task force.
+To command this force, it was decided to form an Australian task force.
 Shortly after this, the 1st Task Force, consisting of the 5th Battalion, Royal Australian Regiment (5 RAR), undertook a readiness exercise around Gospers in New South Wales.
 Once this exercise was successfully completed, the 1st Task Force's headquarters was used to raise the 1st Australian Task Force and was dispatched to Vietnam, where it would remain until the end of the Australian involvement.
 In 1972, the task force returned to Australia and had units located at Holsworthy in New South Wales, Woodside in South Australia and at Puckapunyal in Victoria.

 In 1982, the "brigade" designations were readopted.
 Brigadier John Sheldrick was in command of the brigade at the time and early the year the 1st Armoured Regiment was placed under the 1st Brigade's command as part of the Army's mechanisation trials.
 The new role of the 1st Brigade as a mechanised force was confirmed in 1983 and following this the capability was developed.
 This saw the 5th/7th Battalion, Royal Australian Regiment (5/7 RAR), re-equipped with armoured personnel carriers, which they began to receive in July 1983.
 During the 1980s, one of the brigade's other infantry battalions, the 3rd Battalion, Royal Australian Regiment, began developing the Australian Army's parachute capability, and by late 1983 it had become a specialised parachute infantry battalion.
 They were later transferred to the 3rd Brigade.